zio/zio-http/docs/getting-started.md

 ### Creating a "_Hello World_" app

-Creating an HTTP app using ZIO Http is as simple as given below, this app will always respond with "Hello World!"
+Creating an HTTP app using ZIO HTTP is as simple as given below, this app will always respond with "Hello World!"

 ```scala mdoc:silent
 import zio.http._